belle2/basf2/analysis/doc/FullEventInterpretation.rst

 *    B0:generic (hadronic tag)
 *    B+:semileptonic (semileptonic tag)

-Each candidate has three extra infos which are interesting:
+Each candidate has two extra infos which are interesting:

 *    SignalProbability is the signal probability calculated using FastBDT
 *    decayModeID is the tag :math:`B` decay channel

 You can use a different decay channel configuration during the application.
-In particular you can omit decay-channels (e.g. the semileptonic if your are only interested in the hadronic tag).
+In particular you can omit decay channels (e.g. the semileptonic ones if you are only interested in the hadronic tag).
 However, it is not possible to add new channels without training them first (obviously).

 You can find up to date examples in ``analysis/examples/FEI``.